litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.11
+- If an ingress secret is not found, do not skip the ingress, but only support HTTP.
+- Each helm release will now specify the version number of the image it wants.

 ### 0.1.10
 - No longer require a backend TLS secret to allow TLS to function at all.